Numerical Computing Fundamentals

 A\|A\| is the matrix 2-norm (largest singular value).
 Since AA1AA1=I=1\|A\| \cdot \|A^{-1}\| \ge \|AA^{-1}\| = \|I\| = 1, the condition number has a lower bound of 1.
 A matrix with a condition number close to 1 is called well-conditioned; one with a large condition number is called ill-conditioned.
 There is no sharp threshold; the distinction depends on the precision required.

 When solving Ax=bAx = b in floating-point arithmetic, a relative perturbation of δ\delta in bb can produce a relative error up to κ(A)δ\kappa(A) \cdot \delta in xx.
-A condition number of κ\kappa causes a loss on the order of log10(κ)\log_{10}(\kappa) significant digits.
+A condition number of κ\kappa causes, in the worst case, a loss on the order of log10(κ)\log_{10}(\kappa) significant digits.
 Subtracting from double precision's roughly 15.9 digits gives an approximate estimate:

 significant digits15.9log10(κ)\text{significant digits} \approx 15.9 - \log_{10}(\kappa)

-This is an order-of-magnitude estimate, not a strict lower bound.
-Actual precision also depends on the problem dimension and algorithm details.
+This is a worst-case order-of-magnitude estimate, not a strict guarantee.
+Actual precision depends on the data and algorithm details, and can substantially exceed the estimate.
 When computing β^\hat\beta in linear regression, the relevant condition number depends on the solver: QR decomposition works directly with XX, so κ(X)\kappa(X) applies; the normal equations solve (XX)1XY(X'X)^{-1}X'Y, so κ(XX)=κ(X)2\kappa(X'X) = \kappa(X)^2 applies.
 MIDAS uses QR decomposition for coefficient estimation, so the dominant factor in precision is κ(X)\kappa(X).

 Design Matrix